Fast Algorithm for Fuel-Optimal Impulsive Control of Linear Systems with Time-Varying Cost: Validation and Performance Assessment

 \subsection{Sensitivity to Time Discretization}

-The computation cost of this type of optimal control problem is known to have a strong dependence on the discretization of the time domain.
-To characterize the impact of the discretization on the computation time, a selection of ten problems from the Monte Carlo experiment were solved with $T$ discretized into ten to one million sample times.
-The maximum computation time of the ten problems is plotted against the number of times in $T$ in Figure \ref{fig:timevstimes}.
-It is evident from this plot that the required computation time is nearly invariant with the discretization up to $10^4$ samples.
+To characterize the relationship between the computation time and the density of the time discretization, a selection of ten problems from the Monte Carlo experiment were solved with the the number of times in $T$ varied between ten and one million.
+The maximum computation time of the ten problems is plotted against the number of times in $T$ in Fig. \ref{fig:timevstimes}.
+It is evident from this plot that the required computation time is nearly constant if the number of times is $10^4$ or less.
 Beyond this level, the cost increases linearly with the number of samples.
-This is because the majority of the computation effort is spent updating the set of candidate optimal control input times.
-In contrast, computation cost of direct optimization algorithms increases exponentially with the number of samples in the discretization of $T$.
+This is because the majority of the computation effort is spent updating the set of candidate optimal control input times, which has equivalent computation cost to one evaluation of the contact function for the reachable set.
+Since the computation time for direct optimization algorithms varies exponentially with the number of variables, it is evident that the algorithm proposed in this paper is well suited to problems that require fine discretizations of the time domain.

-Overall, this behavior demonstrates that the computation cost of the algorithm proposed in this paper increases linearly or slower with the density of the time domain discretization.
-As such, this algorithm is particularly well suited to problems that require fine discretizations of the time domain.
+These simulations demonstrate that the proposed algorithm exhibits robust convergence to globally optimal control inputs several times faster than comparable algorithms in literature.
+The authors have also found in preliminary tests that the proposed algorithm runs on a 800MHz CubeSat-compatible microprocessor with run times of under ten seconds, making it suitable for deployment in real-time applications such as the guidance, navigation, and control system for the VIrtual Super-resolution Optics with Reconfigurable Swarms (VISORS) mission \cite{Koenig2021}.